freon4dsl/freon-ide/README.md

 ## Syntax Highlighting in WebStorm
 The Redhat LSP plugin only supports the typical LSP functionality, but no syntax highlighting.
-To install the syntax highlighting you need to use the WebStorn textmate support.
+To install the syntax highlighting you need to use the WebStorm textmate support.

 - Goto WebStorm => Settings => Editor => TextMate bundles
 - Click `+` to add a new bundle